 Depending on the language in which you choose to do the tour, you can leave at one time or another.
 The good thing?
-In Hellotickets you will find availability to do it in English at different times of the day, so the flexibility you will have to organize your day is maximum.
+In Hellotickets you will find availability to do it in Spanish at different times of the day, so the flexibility you will have to organize your day is maximum.

 How long is the tour to Auschwitz concentration camp on your own?

-When you finish the visit, remember that you must add the time to return to Krakow, so you will have needed a total of more than 7 hours.
-(Add the waiting time at the ticket office if you have not purchased tickets online in advance).
+When you finish the visit, remember that you must add the time to return to Krakow, so you will have needed a total of more than 7 hours(add the waiting time at the ticket office if you have not purchased tickets online in advance).